tmolteno/TART/software/README.md

     cd software
     docker-compose build
+This last step can take ages (around 1 hour or so)

 This will build all the necessary sofware on the Pi.
 To run all the software an services.
 Type